user01101111000/taypfeyz/README.md

 - **Word wrap**: A feature that moves overflowing text to the next line instead of extending beyond the viewable area.
 - **Line numbers**: Numbers displayed beside each line of code for easy reference.
 - **Auto save**: A feature that automatically saves changes without requiring manual intervention.

+## License 📄

+This project is free and open-source.
+You can use, modify, and distribute it as you wish.
+If you find this project useful, please consider contributing back by [opening an issue](https://github.com/user01101111000/taypfeyz/issues) or [opening a pull request](https://github.com/user01101111000/taypfeyz/pulls).
+Thank you for your support !